AaronAcerboni/spry/README.md

 # site.json

 This is the file which you define your page.
+I'm only showing you the most complex part.
+The rest of the json file is straight forward.

     ...
     "site" : [